 Unstoppable, undefiled, glorious in joyful abandon.”

 When I am afraid, lonely or in pain, remind me that the essence of who I am is beyond this physical body and this thinking mind.
 Do as Rumi teaches: keep me from dwelling on what is perishable; keep me dwelling on that which is everlasting.
 Bodily and mental trials are but a brief moment in what is otherwise a dance of freedom.
 Sing to me this reminder:

 “I am a dancing spirit, I am a joyful soul.”

 Rumi shows me the way to live, to move through trials.
-He awakens:
+He awakens in me:

 Longing for the Beyond

 For a lovely bliss unfettered

 Rumi Speaks: Come to me without a sound:

 Of my unspoken grief, of my tired wisdom.

 Come and dress my wounds and be my cure.